Can CBD Help Pain Relief? Top 4 Things to Know

-CBD interacts with the body’s endocannabinoid system
+1) CBD interacts with the body’s endocannabinoid system

-One of the biggest reasons CBD provides many users with pain relief is that the compound influences our endocannabinoid system.
+One of the biggest reasons CBD provides many users with relieving muscle soreness is that the compound influences our endocannabinoid system.
 Though it was only discovered at the end of the 1990’s, the endocannabinoid system has proven to be one of the body’s most critical systems.
 Scientists have since learned that it regulates many of our functions, including mood, sleep, appetite and pain.
 Research has also shown that CBD binds to receptors in the endocannabinoid system called CB1 and CB2 that are expressed in the brain, central nervous system and immune system, among other parts of the body.

-According to Dr. Martha Hackett, a member of the Woven Earth Medical Advisory Board, most of the diseases that we accumulate in life stem from inflammatory responses3.
+According to Dr. Martha Hackett, a member of the Woven Earth Medical Advisory Board, most of the diseases that we accumulate in life stem from inflammatory responses.
 Inflammation can be incredibly painful—especially when it involves the joints.
 Pain-riddled Americans have historically sought out various pain relief techniques, from over-the-counter and prescription medications to stretching and yoga.
-Fortunately, research on the antioxidative and anti-inflammatory properties of cannabidiol4 revealed that CBD offers therapeutic benefits to reduce inflammation and the associated pain.
-Further, a 2009 study published in Frontiers in Immunology5 indicated that CBD can particularly reduce acute inflammation, which commonly occurs following an injury.
+Fortunately, research on the antioxidative and anti-inflammatory properties of cannabidiol3 revealed that CBD offers therapeutic benefits to reduce inflammation and the associated pain.
+Further, a 2009 study published in Frontiers in Immunology4 indicated that CBD can particularly reduce acute inflammation, which commonly occurs following an injury.

-CBD doesn’t get you high
+3) CBD doesn’t get you high

 Though CBD is derived from the same plant as marijuana, there’s one big difference between the two: CBD doesn’t get you high.
 That’s because the central component of marijuana is tetrahydrocannabinol (THC), the compound responsible for eliciting that feeling of euphoria.
 But you won’t find much THC in CBD products.
 Even full-spectrum CBD products, a term for those featuring cannabinoids in addition to just CBD, should contain only trace amounts of THC.
-Research out of the University of Western Ontario7 also showed that CBD can minimize the psychoactive side effects of THC when the two compounds are paired together.
+Research out of the University of Western Ontario6 also showed that CBD can minimize the psychoactive side effects of THC when the two compounds are paired together.

-CBD is safe and non-habit-forming
+4) CBD is safe and non-habit-forming

 The reality is that many people rely on prescription pain relievers, sometimes to curb what they’re feeling and to get out of bed each morning.
 Unfortunately, some of these pain relievers are addicting.
 But that isn’t a problem with CBD because it’s non-habit-forming.
-In a 2017 report on CBD, the World Health Organization (WHO) wrote that “evidence from well controlled human experimental research indicates that CBD is not associated with abuse potential.8” Research also concluded that high doses and chronic use of CBD are “well tolerated in humans,9” while long-term use of prescription anti-inflammatory or pain pills can damage the kidneys and cause stomach ulcers.
+In a 2017 report on CBD, the World Health Organization (WHO) wrote that “evidence from well controlled human experimental research indicates that CBD is not associated with abuse potential.7” Research also concluded that high doses and chronic use of CBD are “well tolerated in humans,8” while long-term use of prescription anti-inflammatory or pain pills can damage the kidneys and cause stomach ulcers.